aethernavshulkraven-allain/SGRel-DiT-Scene-Graph-Aware-Relation-Analysis-in-Diffusion-Transformers/relation-analysis/README.md

 - This is lightweight and keeps generation unchanged; ConceptAttention runs as a side-stream using the transformer's text projections.
 - Storing concept states can be large; enable with `--store-concept-states` if needed.
 - Downsampling for saliency maps can be added via `StageBConfig.downsample_saliency` if storage becomes an issue.
+- Aggregation: by default saliency is averaged over timesteps, then averaged into layer groups (early/mid/late).
+Use `--no-average-timesteps` / `--no-average-layer-groups` to keep raw per-timestep/per-layer saliency.
+- If you hit GPU OOM, reduce `--height/--width` (defaults 1024) and/or enable `--cpu-offload`.
 ## Notes

 - Designed to stay lightweight (stdlib only) so it runs near the smallest Flux/SD3 stacks.